Shuswap River: Geography

-Tributaries of the Shuswap River include Wap Creek, by which a short pass at Three Valley Gap connects to Highway 1 between Craigellachie and Revelstoke.
+Tributaries of the upper Shuswap River and Sugar Lake include Greenbush Creek, Spectrum Creek, and Outlet Creek.
+The middle river from Sugar and Mabel Lakes is fed by Cherry Creek, Ferry Creek, Duteau Creek, Bessette Creek, and Wap Creek.
+The lower river below Mabel Lake is fed by Kingfisher Creek, Trinity Creek, and Fortune Creek.

 History

 The Shuswap River has a long history of use for transporting both people and goods.
 Log Drives were once an annual event, with logs sent down the river from Mabel Lake during the high waters of spring runoff to the many lumber mills along the banks of the Shuswap River in Enderby, Grindrod and Mara.
 During the late 1800s, paddlewheelers transported goods and people up the Shuswap River from Mara Lake to Enderby at Fortune's Landing, where they would be transported by stagecoach to Okanagan Landing west of Vernon.
 Many a paddlewheeler became beached on shifting sandbars in the river, and transportation was slow.
 With the opening of the Shuswap-Okanagan Railway in 1892, the need for paddlewheelers on the Shuswap River declined.